 Dr. Goldman is the author of over 100 articles and book chapters, and his research has been published in leading medical, economic, health policy, and statistics journals.
 He is a health policy advisor to the Congressional Budget Office, and is a frequent speaker on health care issues.
-He serves on several editorial boards including Health Affairs and the American Journal of Managed Care.
+He serves on several editorial boards, including Health Affairs and The American Journal of Managed Care.
 He is also a founding editor of the Forum for Health Economics and Policy, an online journal devoted to health economics and health policy.
-Dr. Goldman’s work has been featured in The New York Times, The Wall Street Journal, Washington Post, Business Week, U.S. News and World Report, The Economist, NBC Nightly News, CNN, National Public Radio, and other media outlets.
+Dr. Goldman’s work has been featured in The New York Times, The Wall Street Journal, The Washington Post, Businessweek, US News and World Report, The Economist, NBC Nightly News, CNN, National Public Radio, and other media outlets.

 Dr. Goldman’s research sponsors include the National Institutes of Health, National Institute on Aging, National Cancer Institute, National Science Foundation, Amgen, Merck, Genentech, Pfizer, UnitedHealth, Pacificare, California Healthcare Foundation, Smith Richardson Foundation, Department of Defense, Department of Labor, and the Agency for Healthcare Research and Quality.